Tom Catena

 Thomas Gerard Catena is an American physician who has been practising in Gidel in the Nuba Mountains of Sudan since 2008.
 On May 28, 2017, he was awarded the second annual Aurora Prize for Awakening Humanity, receiving a $100,000 grant and an additional one million dollars for him to distribute to three humanitarian organizations.
 He has been likened to the 20th-century medical missionary Albert Schweitzer.
 The New York Times has published instructions on how to donate to Catena.
 In 2018, Dr. Catena was appointed Chair of the Aurora Humanitarian Initiative.

 Early life and education

-Born in Amsterdam, New York as the son of an Italian-American judge, Gene Catena, and his wife Nancy, Catena grew up with six brothers and a sister.
+Born in Amsterdam, New York, United States, as the son of an Italian-American judge, Gene Catena, and his wife Nancy, Catena grew up with six brothers and a sister.
 His brother Paul is a Catholic priest.

 Catena graduated as the salutatorian from Amsterdam High School and later with a bachelor's degree in mechanical engineering from Brown University in 1986.
 While at Brown, Catena played nose guard on the Brown Bears football team and was a member of the Delta Phi fraternity.
-In 1987, he spent a year as English teacher in Tokyo.
+In 1987, he spent a year as English teacher in Tokyo, Japan.
 He later received his medical degree from Duke University, on a U.S. Navy scholarship.